-- THAT, the Company's annual accounts for the 53 weeks ended 2 January 2011, together with the report of the auditors and the directors thereon, be received and adopted. - 2 THAT, Keith Lassman, who retires in accordance with the Company's articles of association, be re-elected as a director. - 3 THAT, Adam Kaye, who retires in accordance with the Company's articles of association, be re-elected as a director. - THAT, BDO LLP be re-appointed as auditors to the Company until the conclusion of the next Annual General Meeting at which accounts of the Company are presented and the directors be authorised to fix their remuneration.
+- 1 THAT, the Company's annual accounts for the 52 weeks ended 1 January 2012, together with the report of the auditors and the directors thereon, be received and adopted. - 2 THAT, Samuel Kaye, who retires in accordance with the Company's articles of association, be re-elected as a director. - 3 THAT, BDO LLP be re-appointed as auditors to the Company until the conclusion of the next Annual General Meeting at which accounts of the Company are presented and the directors be authorised to fix their remuneration.